 In order to be considered for admission as a regular graduate student in the Master of Engineering in Biological Chemical Engineering, the applicant must have an undergraduate GPA of 3.0 or higher and a GPA of 3.0 or higher for the last two semesters of undergraduate study.

-In addition to the minimum requirements, students must have one undergraduate course in Molecular Biology and one undergraduate course in Molecular Genetics in order to be admitted to the program.
+In addition to the minimum requirements, students must have the following: one undergraduate course in Molecular Biology; one undergraduate course in Molecular Genetics; a minimum of two semesters of Organic Chemistry; and a minimum two semesters of Calculus, in order to be admitted to the program.
 Students with a degree other than Chemical Engineering will be required to take the bridging course, Fundamentals of Chemical Engineering III, ChE 283, which will not count toward degree requirements.

 Associate Graduate Student

-Students that don't meet the regular admission deadline and/or above mentioned courses or background requirements may be admitted as an associate status.
-To change status you will need to contact academic department after admission.
+Students that don't meet the regular admission background requirements may be admitted as associate status.
+A petition will be submitted through the department to change status as soon as the requirements have been met.

 There are no required examinations such as GRE, GMAT, etc. In addition to the requirements outlined in the admissions application, a personal essay summarizing your career objectives and work experience with respect to your chosen field of study must be submitted along with the application for admission.